Steve Butz

 Stephen F. Butz (born February 28, 1959) is a Democratic member of the Missouri General Assembly representing the State's 81st House district.
+He is a candidate for Missouri's 4th Senate district.

 Career

 Butz is the president of Crawford-Butz Insurance Agency and a manager of Eagle Hurst Ranch in Steelville.

 Butz first ran for office in 2016 against incumbent Fred Wessels.
 Butz was elected unopposed on 6 November 2018 from the platform of Democratic Party.
 He was unopposed in 2020, and defeated primary challenger Bill Stephens in 2022.

 Political views

 Butz opposes abortion but does not support legislation banning abortion without exceptions for rape or incest.
+In 2019, Butz voted against Missouri House Bill 126, which went into effect after Dobbs v.
+Jackson Women's Health Organization, after initially supporting it.

-Butz has supported state takeover of the St. Louis Metropolitan Police Department.
+Butz has supported the state-takeover of St. Louis Metropolitan Police Department and the establishment of the Board of Police Commissioners in the City of St. Louis.
 In 2024, Butz requested Mike Parson to place Missouri Highway Patrol on St. Louis highways.
+In 2025, Butz received donations from commission member and local restaurateur Chris Saracino.

 In 2025, Butz challenged Republican efforts to weaken paid sick leave provisions, and make cuts to income tax.

 Butz supports school choice and gave preliminary approval for a bill to transfer money from St. Louis Public Schools to charter schools.
 He ultimately voted against the bill because he was not allowed time to speak in session.
-In 2024, Butz was one of three Democrats to vote in favor of a bill to expand a state credit program for private school tuition, which also expanded charter schools to Columbia, Missouri.
+In 2024, Butz was one of three House Democrats to vote in favor of a Sinquefield-backed education reform bill that adjusted the state funding formula, mandated a minimum salary for educators, permitted charter schools in Columbia, Missouri, and expanded the state MOScholars program.

+In 2025, Butz voted "present" on a measure to remove capital gains tax from Missouri revenue.

+In 2026, Butz co-sponsored a bill with George J. Hruza that requires Missouri public education institutions to utilize the IHRA definition of antisemitism in evaluating cases of harassment or discrimination.